 The Baldwin Center continues to offer its full range of services to support all students, including one-on-one consultations, webinars, workshops, Q-tutors, STEM study groups, writing assistance, and peer mentors, as well as additional resources specific to the added challenges of online learning.
 The BCLT’s Online Learning webpage provides access to this extensive collection of available resources.

-15. Will there be any change to the policy about transferring credit from courses taken elsewhere?
+15. Is there be any change to the policy about transferring credit from courses taken elsewhere?
 If there is a college or university where I am living for the fall semester that is holding in-person classes, can I take classes there and have those credits count toward my Bowdoin degree?

 Consistent with past policy, if students choose to take a personal leave of absence for the fall semester they are not permitted to transfer courses from another institution back to Bowdoin.

-In keeping with our longstanding policy, students will need to be enrolled full-time at Bowdoin.
+In keeping with our longstanding policy, students need to be enrolled full-time at Bowdoin.
 If students need to make decisions about course load and other commitments, they are encouraged to talk to their academic advisor or dean to help make the choices that are best for them.

 18. Will there be study away opportunities in the spring semester?
 Will there be any changes to the study away policy?

 Information about off-campus study for the spring semester is available here.

 19. What library resources are available for students studying remotely?